VChristiaens/special/README.rst

 .. code-block:: bash

-  $ pip install --upgrade specfit
+  $ pip install --upgrade spectral_fitting

 Alternatively, you can use ``pip install`` and point to the GitHub repo: